Questions and Answers from a Pro About the Professional Christmas Lighting IndustryOctober 20, 2011

 How have LED lights changed the business?

 Initially, an LED Christmas light installation may be a more difficult sell, because of the higher up-front costs.
 But research shows that the energy and replacement savings, pay off within 2.5 years.
 Homeowners and business owners are more willing to make that investment, once they understand just how much energy incandescent lights waste.
-Additionally, the low energy consumption of LEDS has allowed municipalities and business districts to invest in more elaborate displays, and the wide variety of LED bulb shapes and vibrant colors have allowed installers to execute more creative designs.
+Additionally, the low energy consumption of LEDS has allowed municipalities and business districts to invest in more elaborate displays, and the wide variety of LED bulb shapes and vibrant colors have allowed installers to execute more creative designs, for example take a look at these LED filament bulbs.

 From an installation standpoint, LED holiday lighting has eliminated nearly all the light failure problems associated with incandescent holiday bulbs.
 “From a maintenance side, incandescent lights are a nightmare.
 There is no reason for anybody to start out in the business using incandescent lights, it will end up costing them money,”